WeiRui-Wang/Pipeline/README.md

 graph generation feature to work.
 Further details can be found in the new build job specification standard for [F0 Jobs Specifications](#f0-yml-specification).

-An output file similar to the flame graph as shown in screenshot below can also be view at [/assets/_flamegraph.svg](assets/_flamegraph.svg).
+An output file with the current defined configurations from yml for the flame graph as shown in screenshot below can also be view at [/assets/_flamegraph.svg](assets/_flamegraph.svg).
 Furthermore, [F0 Screencast](#f0-screencast) will also include the showcase of the flame graph generation output in real time.

 ![image](https://media.github.ncsu.edu/user/19024/files/1452ead2-47f5-4d59-b77b-fbe8acd4e6e3)